nofusscomputing/centurion_erp_migrated/docs/projects/centurion_erp/development/testing.md

 - API Permission Checks

-    _These tests ensure that only a user with the correct permissions can perform an action against a Model within Centurion_
+    _These test cases ensure that only a user with the correct permissions can perform an action against a Model within Centurion_

     - `api.tests.abstract.api_permissions_viewset.APIPermissionAdd` _Add permission checks_